 - III.
 Step three shows the OH group becoming a carbonyl carbon (C=O).

 [07:11] Bryan’s Insights:

-There are different ways to answer Roman Numeral questions but do the easiest one first.
+There are different ways to answer Roman numeral questions, but do the easiest one first.
 In this case, going from a hydroxyl group (OH) to a carbonyl carbon (C=O) is fairly obviously an oxidation.
-It’s a classic definition of oxidation set up when there are more bonds.
+It’s a classic example of oxidation when you see more bonds.
 So Step 3 is an oxidation.

 Step 1 of the process going from a single bond to a double bond is another example of an oxidation step.
 So when we reduce or saturate a molecule, we reduce all the double bonds down to single bonds.
 And if you go the other way, going from a single bond to a double bond would be an oxidation step.
 So (I) is also an oxidation step.

 Hence, Steps 1 and 3 are oxidations.
 This then leads us to eliminate another answer choice, (B), on top of (A), which we’ve already eliminated.

 For the two remaining answer choices, (C) and (D), we just have to decide whether Step 2 is an oxidation step.
 And this is a tricky question.
 A majority of students get this question wrong.
 They think that Step 2 is an oxidation step, so they pick the incorrect answer, (D), whereas the right answer is (C), I and III.

 You have to look back at Step 2 and figure out why it’s not an oxidation.
 It’s tricky in that the molecule starts from a double bond before adding a hydroxyl group.
 Students simply see the oxygen and they immediately conclude it’s oxidation.
 But that’s incorrect.